AdrianMan1/post-install-config/README.md

 Above we are creating a new agent "Jane Doe" who will have the "Supreme Admin" role, belong to an "Online Banking" team within the SysAdmins Department.
 The process of creating these entities is similar to creating roles.

-Agents: Admin Panel > Agent Tab > Add New Agent > Create the agent & assign access, permissions & teams they belong to.
+<b>Agents<b>: Admin Panel > Agent Tab > Add New Agent > Create the agent & assign access, permissions & teams they belong to.

 Teams: Admin Panel > Teams Tab > Add New Team > Create team name (ex.
 Online Banking) & assign members.